 - They cause pressure to be lost to both front or both rear airbags at the same time

-Land Rover had recalls in an attempt to rectify the problem but unfortunately, many owners ignored it.
+Land Rover recalled it in an attempt to rectify the problem but unfortunately, many owners ignored it.
 Check your service book to see if the recall has been carried out on your specific vehicle.

 The vehicle must be plugged into a diagnostics machine to identify where exactly the problem is.
 The diagnostics might identify the compressor to be faulty and kick out a message like “recommend compressor replacement with updated compressor”.
 The original factory compressor had a design flaw or was a bit too small to service such a huge system and tended to work harder with longer cycles resulting in premature failure.
 The upgraded compressor is of bigger capacity and a lot more robust.

 Land Rover LR3 and LR4 Air to Coil conversion kits

-The Land Rover Discovery 3, 4 and Range Rover air suspensions are notorious for failures which could result in huge repair costs as well as major inconvenience.
+The Land Rover Discovery 3, 4, and Range Rover air suspensions are notorious for failures which could result in huge repair costs as well as a major inconvenience.
 You, however, have the option of retaining the luxury and class of the Land Rover brand but increase its reliability and add peace of mind with the air-to-coil suspension upgrade kit.